 You may wonder why these companies don't just use electronic media to send these notices.

-One reason is that the content of these documents is often sensitive, and inadequate delivery attempts can have disastrous public relations consequences, some even ending up with legal repercussions.
+- One reason is that the content of these documents is often sensitive, and inadequate delivery attempts can have disastrous public relations consequences, some even ending up with legal repercussions.

-Other reasons include the fact that many businesses have databases containing records that lack verifiable email addresses, and roughly one third of American households are not even connected to the internet.
+- Other reasons include the fact that many businesses have databases containing records that lack verifiable email addresses, and roughly one third of American households are not even connected to the internet.

 Have you ever wondered if you should open an email attachment even though it looks like it's from your own bank?
 How about from a company you do business with?
 Or even a person you know?
-If you make the wrong decision opening up any document sent through the internet, you run the risk of infecting your system with a virus, or even having your identity compromised.
-And as the digital world expands, we are gradually being inundated with more and more emails each year, and having to carefully screen them is taking more and more of our time.
+If you make the wrong decision about opening any document sent through the internet, you run the risk of infecting your system with a virus, or even having your identity compromised.
+And as the digital world expands, we are being inundated with more and more emails each year, and having to carefully screen them is taking more and more of our time.
 That's why the internet has become fertile ground for scammers to exploit our personal information.
-It's dirt-cheap and very difficult to trace.
+It's dirt cheap and very difficult to trace.
 How can the U.S. enforce the existing laws when over 90% of cybercrime originates from foreign countries?

 Now think of the worst-case scenario when you receive an envelope in your mailbox.

 It's not going to corrupt your computer, drain your bank account, or ruin your credit.
 You can open it without thinking about who it came from and what trouble it might cause you.
 You may have to take the time to throw it in the recycling bin, but that's about as bad as it gets.
 This is one of the primary reasons many businesses use the U.S. Postal Service to distribute sensitive documents.

 There are thousands of companies offering printing and mailing services, which of course includes stuffing envelopes.
 Some of the high-tech ones have websites where you can send data and images for them to merge and create a document.
-Their prices are typically volume sensitive, and they may charge monthly minimums and setup charges.
-The problem with using most of these services is you have to calculate the risk of sending them your data, which as we all know, can end up in disaster if handled wrong.
+Their prices are typically volume sensitive, and they may charge monthly minimums and setup fees.
+The problem with using most of these services is that you have to calculate the risk of sending them your data, which as we all know, can end up in disaster if handled wrong.
 They'll do a complete print-to-mail service for you, but not without your precious data.
 And some print-to-mail services even require you to install a print driver, which can have devastating security consequences.
 There may be a few exceptions, but those will cost you.
-I encourage you to benchmark all of them, and then compare them to DocuSend.